 Her pieces are in publications such as the renowned cover of When I Am An Old Woman I Shall Wear Purple and throughout OWL’s 2010 Mother’s Day Report.
 She wrote about the evolution of her art in Deidre Scherer: Work in Fabric & Thread (C&T Publishing, 1998).

 She has collaborated on private as well as public commissions such as the tableau for St. Mary’s Hospital’s lobby in Rochester, NY, and the portraits of Tuck School’s library directors and founders at Dartmouth College in Hanover, NH.
-In numerous private collections, her work is also found at the Baltimore Museum of Art; the Crowell Collection in Newfane, VT; the Visions Art Museum in San Diego, CA; and the Hebrew Union College-Jewish Institute of Religion Museum in New York City, NY.
+In numerous private collections, her work is also found at the Baltimore Museum of Art; the Crowell Collection in Newfane, VT; the Visions Art Museum in San Diego, CA; and the Dr. Bernard Heller Museum in New York City, NY.

 Scherer received Arts Fellowships from the Vermont Arts Council and the Open Society Institute, and the 2008 Humanities Award from the American Academy of Hospice and Palliative Medicine.
 The Rhode Island School of Design honored Scherer with their 2010 Alumni Association Award for Artistic Achievement “…“for the innovative medium of textile art she has developed, and for her thought-provoking investigations of our society’s views of aging, reflections on life, death, family relationships and the welfare of future generations.”